 We have incurred significant operating losses since inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of our product candidates and any future product candidates.
-Our net losses were \$4.8 million and \$6.3 million for the six months ended June 30, 2022 and 2021, respectively, and were \$2.8 million and \$0.2 million for the three months ended June 30, 2022 and 2021, respectively.
-Our net losses were \$9.8 million and \$4.3 million for the years ended December 31, 2021 and December 31, 2020, respectively.
-As of June 30, 2022 and December 31, 2021, we had an accumulated deficit of \$67.0 million and \$62.2 million, respectively.
+Our net losses were \$18.1 million and \$9.8 million for the years ended December 31, 2022 and December 31, 2021, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$80.3 million.
 We expect to continue to incur net losses for the foreseeable future and, if able to raise additional funding, would expect our research and development expenses, general and administrative expenses and capital expenditures to increase.
 In particular, if we are able to raise additional funding we expect our expenses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, as well as initiate clinical trials, hire additional personnel, pay fees to outside consultants, lawyers and accountants, and incur other increased costs associated with being a public company.
-In addition, if we obtain marketing approval for any product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
+In addition, if we obtain marketing approval for any product candidates, we may incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.
-Furthermore, we expect to incur additional costs associated with operating as a public company in the U.S., including significant legal, accounting, investor relations, compliance and other expenses that we did not incur as a public Canadian company.
+Furthermore, following the recent effectiveness of the Form 10 Registration Statement, we expect to incur additional costs associated with operating as a public company in the United States, including significant legal, accounting, investor relations, compliance and other expenses that we did not incur as a public Canadian company.